-He also recommended at least three visiting nurses per 300,000 of population, access to temporary hospital beds and a free medical service in the proposed clinics.140 Based on state populations in 1930, New South Wales would need eight to nine clinics and 25 to 26 visiting nurses, Victoria six clinics and 18 visiting nurses, South Australia two clinics and five to six visiting nurses, Queensland three clinics and nine nurses, Tasmania one clinic and two to three nurses and Western Australia one to two clinics and four to five visiting nurses.
-These figures do not take account of the geography of the States and would be an underestimation of the real numbers required.
-For example two clinics for large states like South Australia and Western Australia could only have hoped to serve metropolitan areas.
-When he investigated the current situation, Holmes found four dispensaries in New South Wales, one in Victoria with five nurses, one recently established chest clinic in South Australia with no visiting nurses, a recently established clinic in Tasmania and in Queensland no clinic and only one visiting inspector for the Brisbane City Council.141 No States met Holmes' proposed level of clinical services.
+He also recommended at least three visiting nurses per 300,000 of population, access to temporary hospital beds and a free medical service in the proposed clinics.
+He proposed clinics.
+He proposed service in the proposed clinics.
+He proposed clinics and 18 visiting nurses.
+When he investigated the current situation, the proposed service metropolitan areas.
+When he investigated the current situation, Holmes found four dispensaries in New South Wales, one in Victoria with five nurses, one recently established chest clinic in South Australia with no visiting nurses, a recently established clinic in Tasmania and in Queensland no clinic and only one visiting inspector for the Brisbane City Council.
+He proposed level of clinical services.

 On the issue of monetary support for individual sufferers, doctors had long recognised how difficult it was for poorer families to maintain appropriate levels of nutrition.
-Holmes therefore recommended that State Governments set up special pp. 19-29.
+Holmes therefore recommended that State Governments set up special

-140 NAA: A1928/1, 1105/30, Holmes, Report of the Control of Tuberculosis in Australia, u.d.
-(1929), pp. 25-26.
-141 NAA A1928/1, 1105/30, Holmes, Report of the Control of Tuberculosis in Australia, u.d.
-(1929), funds to give families in need enough relief to ensure adequate nutrition.
-His idea was to have funds administered by state health ministers with relief being granted on the basis of advice from clinics.142 His formulation of state assistance to sufferers and their families typified the philosophy of the interwar public health physicians.
+NAA: A1928/1, 1105/30, Holmes, Report of the Control of Tuberculosis in Australia, u.d.
+(1929) pp. 25-26 funds to give families in need enough relief to ensure adequate nutrition.
+His idea was to have funds administered by state health ministers with relief being granted on the basis of advice from clinics.
+142 His formulation of state assistance to sufferers and their families typified the philosophy of the interwar public health physicians.
 Predicated on a belief in medically directed intervention in private lives for the betterment of the nation's health, the aim of financial support was to limit the spread of invalidity and thereby limit the national economic burden of invalidity.
 Holmes criticised the invalid pension as too meagre to meet the requirements of nutrition and hygienic living environments necessary for preventing the spread of infection.
 He reiterated criticism of the practice of granting pensions only when sufferers had become permanently incapacitated and of re-directing most of the pension to institutions after patients entered hospitals and sanatoria.
 His solution was not an open handed pension scheme, but carefully directed relief to individual families under the guidance of the tuberculosis clinic.
-He did not favour a more liberal pension scheme because, he argued, higher pension levels paid to returned soldiers had not had the desired preventive effect.143 This perception was to change by the mid 1930s.
+He did not favour a more liberal pension scheme because, he argued, higher pension levels paid to returned soldiers had not had the desired preventive effect.
+143 This perception was to change by the mid 1930s.
 On the question of accommodation in institutions or sanatoria Holmes recommended the bed formula of one to the average number of deaths annually.
 His recommendations on institutional accommodation had six themes: economy, standardisation, classification and separation of cases, length of stay, the role of the central tuberculosis officer, and home treatment.
 In order to save money governments might extend existing sanatoria rather than build new ones and 'weed out' unsuitable patients.
-Despite the noted importance of good nutrition, diets in pp. 19-20.
+Despite the noted importance of good nutrition, diets in